 TGS headquarter is in Mogliano Veneto, in the province of Treviso, at Collegio Salesiano Astori.
 The Secretariat, which is the real heart of the Association, keeps in touch with students, their families, volunteers, the Salesian Family, institutions in Italy and abroad, associates, and many contacts at local, national and international level.

-In 2018 TGS Eurogroup will be celebrating its 50th birthday.
+In 2018 TGS Eurogroup celebrated its 50th birthday.

 Through the years, thousands of students experienced our study visits in the UK as well as in the rest of Europe, while tens of thousands enthusiastic people have walked the Up and Down the Bridges of Venice with us.
 Each and every one of them is brought together by the idea of gathering together in solidarity and friendship, according to the principles inspired by Don Bosco.